Abortion ruling prompts variety of reactions from states

 GEORGIA

-Political control: Georgia has a Republican legislature and governor who support abortion restrictions, but all are up for election this November.
+Political control: Georgia has a GOP-controlled General Assembly and a Republican governor who support abortion restrictions, but all are up for election this November.
 Republicans are likely to retain legislative control, but there’s a possibility a Democrat could become governor.

 Background: Georgia lawmakers in 2019 passed a law by one vote that would ban most abortions after about six weeks of pregnancy, when fetal cardiac activity can be detected.
 The measure is unlike other so-called “heartbeat” bills in that it also contains language designating a fetus as a person for certain state-law purposes such as income tax deductions and child support.
 A federal judge quickly put the law on hold and in 2020 struck it down, saying it was unconstitutional.
 The state appealed to the 11th U.S. Circuit Court of Appeals.
 The 11th Circuit said it would wait to rule on the appeal pending a ruling by the U.S. Supreme Court in the Mississippi case.